homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Improved mechanism for detecting functions available for a given device.
 - Fixed Oscilate switch.
 - Fixed error handling.
+- Fixed mechanism of actions when the token cannot be refreshed.
 - Update App Version to 1.21.0.
 - Dependency updates.